CLEP / American Government

 1. The right to avoid cruel or unusual punishment.

-2. The right to a speedy and public trial.
+2. The right to keep and bear arms.

 3. The right to freedom of religion.

-4. The right to keep and bear arms.
+4. The right to a speedy and public trial.

-Correct Answer: B. The right to a speedy and public trial.
+Correct Answer: D. The right to a speedy and public trial.

 Explanation: All answers are actual amendments in the Bill of Rights, but the sixth specifically reads: “In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the Assistance of Counsel for his defence.”